-Established in 1992, the Jewish Studies Program at Michigan State University introduces students to the history and religion, culture and civilization of the Jewish people.
+Established in 1992, The Michael and Elaine Serling Institute for Jewish Studies and Modern Israel introduces students to the history and religion, culture and civilization of the Jewish people.
 Courses survey these themes from biblical times to the present; from ancient Israel to Europe, the United States, and modern Israel; from the Inquisition to the Holocaust; and from biblical texts to modern Hebrew.
 Our emphasis is on modern Hebrew.
-Students may take Jewish studies courses to satisfy requirements in their major programs and/or complete a 20-credit specialization in Jewish Studies.
+Students may take Jewish studies courses to satisfy requirements in their major programs and/or complete a 20-credit minor in Jewish Studies.

 In addition to advising students about Jewish curriculum and courses, the program director counsels students about study in Israel, including MSU programs in Israel; financial assistance for study in Israel, including three Jewish Studies-managed funds, the Levy., Slade, and (soon the) Gladner scholarships; approved courses of study at Israeli universities; admission to and fellowships for graduate and professional programs in Jewish Studies; and employment opportunities in Jewish communal services, Jewish education, journalism, Middle East conflict negotiation, and several related professional fields.